samerrouphael/full-stack-bootcamp/JavaScript Challenges/Challenge 3/README.md

 ### Advanced Loop Challenge

-Create an array of your favorite fruits.
  Using any loop of your choice, iterate over the array and print out each fruit name only if its length is greater than 5 characters.

 Commit: # Bonus Step: Advanced Concepts